Best Travel Debit Card for Japan for Australians (2026): Up vs Wise, ATM Fees & Suica Tips

 - Good ATM fit for Japan: Up says international ATM withdrawals are free from Up’s side, which matters in a destination where pulling cash regularly is still normal.

-- Simple mental model: you do not need to babysit multiple currencies just to eat ramen, top up transport, and get through a two-week trip cleanly.
+- Simple mental model: you don’t need to babysit multiple currencies just to eat ramen, top up transport, and get through a two-week trip cleanly.

 The downsides are manageable.
-You cannot pre-hold JPY in the app, it is only for Australian residents, and you should still carry a second card.
-That is exactly why I pair it with Wise instead of pretending one product needs to do everything.
+You can’t pre-hold JPY in the app, it’s only for Australian residents, and you should still carry a second card.
+That’s exactly why I pair it with Wise instead of pretending one product needs to do everything.

 If you already bank with Up, the dedicated Can Up Bank be used in Japan? guide goes deeper on cash, card terminals, and what to expect on the ground.

 Wise is still one of the best travel money products available.
-It just is not my default number-one pick for Japan anymore.
+It just isn’t my default number-one pick for Japan anymore.

 - Best for pre-converting JPY: if you like locking in a rate before the trip, Wise gives you the cleanest way to do it.